-Head to http://scratch.mit.edu/ and sign up for an account on MIT's website by clicking Join Scratch atop the page.
+Head to http://scratch.mit.edu/ and sign up for an account (if you are 13 or older) on MIT's website by clicking Join Scratch atop the page.
 Any username (that's available) is fine, but take care to remember it and your choice of password.